zmk5566/AudibleVis/user-study.md

 | Spatial(our approach)|

-##Experiment Procedure (with time Estimation)
+## Experiment Procedure (with time Estimation)

-1. Training
+### Training

-Before the testing for any of the encoding method, a comsulsery 10 mins training will be provided as it is a common procedure in use such sonification system.
+##### Before the testing for any of the encoding method, a comsulsery 10 mins training will be provided as it is a common procedure in use such sonification system.

 The training will contains three part :

-a.
+### a.
 Zero training and the bound training (2min)

-This is the help the user understand what is the Cartesian coordinates system in the user's mind.
+##### This is the help the user understand what is the Cartesian coordinates system in the user's mind.
 Three values are trained: Zero, Lower bound(-1), upper bound (+1)

-b. consistent value training training ( from the -1 to 1 )  8 mins
+### b. consistent value training training ( from the -1 to 1 )  8 mins

 The user will be informed by the bound of the data from each encoding method.
 16 sonified and linear interpolated sample (from -1 to 1) will be played, with voice-over instruction informing the user what the value it is.
+The procedure will be proceed twice, with each time from (-1 to 1) and backward (1 to -1)

-b.
-Random value training
+### c.
+Random value training (3-mins)

 Random sonified value will be played.
+16 samples will be presented